 Indoor Lap Pool at Chicago O'hare International

 Accessible via the domestic terminals at Chicago O’Hare International Airport, and popular with flight crews as well as travelers, the 8,000-square-foot fitness center at the Hilton Chicago O'Hare Airport has everything you need for a full workout and more.
-In addition to traditional gym equipment, there is an indoor lap pool, sauna and steam room available for guests of the hotel, or for $16.80 (plus tax) for Hilton Honors Members.
+In addition to traditional gym equipment, there is an indoor lap pool, sauna and steam room available for guests of the hotel.
 For those really looking to break a sweat, you can reserve a personal training session (for an additional fee) through the Mobi PT app.
 Request the time and type of trainer or workout you’d like, and one of the hotel’s professional trainers waiting for you when you arrive.Continue to 5 of 5 below.

 05 of 05